Check out the OIPC’s new resource Steps to Processing an Access to Information Request

 ARMS – Name of ARMS Record Series – Subfolder to sort related documents under a record series – year folder – individual documents

-During phase 1 we did come across one issue with the length of file paths and have a blog titled File Path Frustrations that provides some helpful information.
+During phase 1 we came across one issue with the length of file paths and have a blog titled File Path Frustrations that provides some helpful information.

 Phase 2:

-Once phase 1 is complete and the electronic records are organized, it will be easier for me to proceed with electronic disposals.
-Using our ARMS or ORS schedules, I will be able to see what the retention period for each records series is, go to that record series folder and see if there are any year folders with documents up for disposal.
-I will then need to go through each document a second time to ensure it was placed in the correct folder and then follow our disposal process.
-When I get started on this phase, I am hopeful the work from phase 1 assists in making this a smooth process.
+The completion of phase 1 made it a lot easier to proceed with electronic disposals as all our records were properly organized.
+Using our ARMS or ORS schedules, I was able to see what the retention period for each records series was, go to that record series folder and see if there were any year folders with documents up for disposal.
+I then went through each document a second time to ensure it was placed in the correct folder and followed our electronic disposal process.
+As our electronic disposals are now all pretty caught up, I will continue to follow this process each fiscal year for the newly eligible electronic records.

 Having all organizational information saved electronically is an exciting time and when properly managed, can make records management a very streamlined process.
 Hopefully this blog can assist some who are starting this process.
 Happy organizing!